krissen/output-panel.nvim/README.md

 A configurable floating output window for Neovim jobs.
-The plugin began life as a VimTeX helper but now exposes a generic runner so any long-running shell command—`Rscript`, `pandoc`, custom build scripts, etc.—can stream their stdout and stderr into the same Snacks-friendly panel while surfacing success/failure notifications.
+The plugin began life as a VimTeX helper but now exposes a generic runner so any long-running shell command—`Rscript`, `pandoc`, custom build scripts, etc.—can stream their stdout and stderr into the same lightweight panel while surfacing success/failure notifications (optionally via snacks.nvim).
 The original VimTeX integration remains available as a preconfigured profile and example workflow.

 ## Requirements